The term “street team” is also used for fans who adore specific artists, bands, or causes. Kind of like groupies… but more respectable. And useful.

-I say useful, because a street team for your book can be a powerful marketing tool.
+I say useful, because an author street team for your book can be a powerful marketing tool.
 Consider that the most influential form of marketing is word-of-mouth recommendations, especially for the book industry.

 In fact, an author street team could be the most effective way for your book—and writing fame—to go viral.

 Types of Author Street Teams

 Street teams for authors come in a variety of forms.
-They’re customized based on the author’s needs and no two are managed in the same way.
+They’re customized based on the author’s needs and no two are managed the same way.

 It starts by putting a call out to potential fans.
 You could post something on your website or within your social media channels.